Wertoi/Graphy/README.md

   - The Y axis is the results of X and Z axis.
 Its direction points the characters direction.
   - The Z axis must be the normal to the surface passing by its origin.
 Its direction points the material adding direction.

-Example of possible orientations just by changing the axis system directions.
+Example of possible orientations by changing the axis system directions.

 ![AxisSystemEffect](/Images/AxisSystemEffect.png)